jhnvz/retina_rails/README.md

 end
 ```
 By default it sets the retina image quality to 40 which can be overriden by adding a `quality` option.

+To use without ActiveRecord simply include `Paperclip::Glue` and it will work.

 For retina images use
 ------------